8 Amazing Vegan Cookbooks You Need Right Now

 - For ethnic cookbooks, recipes are authentic but also accessible to American cooks.

-- Any recipes which require a ready-made ingredient (pie crust, enchilada sauce, spice mix etc.) include a homemade option for this ingredient.
+- Any recipes that require a ready-made ingredient (pie crust, enchilada sauce, spice mix, etc.) include a homemade option for this ingredient.

 - The book includes recipes I can easily make even when I don't have a lot of time or money.

-I am a person who really likes to cook, but I can also be a very lazy cook, so I have included a variety of books, ranging from those perfect for people who don't like to cook, people who are short on time, people who are strapped for cash, and people looking to branch out and expand their repertoire of vegan recipes and have some fun in the kitchen.
+I am a person who really likes to cook, but I can also be a very lazy cook, so I have included a variety of books.
+This list includes books that are perfect for people who don't like to cook, people who are short on time, people who are strapped for cash, and people looking to branch out and expand their repertoire of vegan recipes and have some fun in the kitchen.
 I highly recommend checking your local library for these titles, but they're also fantastic books to own and reference again and again.

 If you are new to veganism, this is the first book you should buy.
-It has everything, literally everything you'll ever need to cook vegan meals for you and your family.
+It has everything—literally everything—you'll ever need to cook vegan meals for yourself and your family.
 It really is a vegan cook's bible.

 What I love most about Veganomicon is that it offers recipes for tons of the meals you know and love in their non-vegan forms and makes them into easy, no-fancy-ingredient vegan meals.
 It also teaches you all the basics of vegan cooking, so it's perfect for beginner vegans.
 There are plenty of comfort food recipes as well as healthier fare.